ArchipelagoMW-HollowKnight/Archipelago.HollowKnight/README.md

     * Also, don’t pirate the game. >:(
 3. Install and enable Archipelago.
     * There are several mods that are needed to for Archipelago to run.
 They are installed automatically.
     * Archipelago Map Mod is an in-game tracker for Archipelago.
-It is optional, but if you choose to install it, make sure that RandoMapMod and MapChanger are disabled or uninstalled if you came from the standalone randomizer.
+It is optional and can also be installed from Lumafly.
 4. Start the game and ensure **Archipelago** appears in the top left corner of the main menu.

 ## Joining an Archipelago Session